NoriSte/working-software-mastering-ui-testing/transcription.md

 - does Cypress support only Chrome?
 Yes!
 They're working on cross-browser support but, until now, only Chrome is supported.
 But remember that cross-browser support is more important for visual regression testing and there are a lot of existing services that do so.
 Applitools, Percy, Chromatic, etc. And they can be integrated with Cypress too
 - is Cypress free?
 Yes, it's free and open-source, you have to pay only for advanced stuff like test video hosting, etc.

 Is it all about front-end testing?
-No, Cypress simplify the hardest stuff with E2E testing but you need some more tools to become a testing winner, I suggest you deepen Cypress and Storybook too.
+No, Cypress simplify the hardest stuff with E2E testing but you need some more tools to become a testing winner, I suggest you deepen Storybook along Cypress.

 I and Jaga Santagostino are preparing a two-day workshop about the whole spectrum of front-end testing, drop us a line if you wanna know more.